KaynRyu/introcoding-spring-2019/README.md

 * Curve fitting

-* Implement simple custom models and numerical simulations
+* Image analysis

+* Mapping

 ## Your responsibilities

-* **Preparation**: Read class notes, review class problems, and practice coding at home.
+**Preparation**: Read class notes, review class problems, and practice coding at home.

-* **Classroom**: I expect you to be punctual and to bring a laptop to follow coding exercises during class.
+**Classroom**: I expect you to be punctual and to bring a laptop to follow coding exercises during class.

-* **Lecture attendance**: Attendance is not mandatory, but it's expected.
+**Lecture attendance**: Attendance is not mandatory, but it's expected.
 Missing two or more classes will likely lead to poor performance in the course since many classes are linked to each other.

 ## Teaching methods